Latvian literature: Literature in independent Latvia

-In 1918 with the beginning of first period of Independence, there was an amazing activity of modernistic Literature and Arts.
+In 1918 with the beginning of first period of Independence, modern literature began to emerge.

 Aleksandrs Čaks (real name Čadarainis) glorified the capital city of Riga and its outskirts, romanticizing the everyday side of life, writing of poverty and prostitutes in poetry, which was previously not done.
 He also wrote an epic poem, "Mūžības Skartie", dedicated to the Latvian riflemen.
-In 1949, when Latvia was part of the Soviet Union, Čaks was accused of writing politically incorrect works: the attacks weakened his health, and he died of heart disease on February 8, 1950.
+In 1949, when Latvia was part of the Soviet Union, Čaks was accused of writing politically incorrect works: the attacks weakened his health, and he died of heart disease on 8 February 1950.

 Eriks Ādamsons and Vilis Cedriņš, were just beginning to publish at the time of the German takeover.
 At this time many Latvian writers went into exile, such as Linards Tauns, Gunārs Saliņš, Jānis Sodums, Alfreds Dziļums, Andrejs Eglītis, Velta Sniķere, Gunārs Janovskis.
 Agate Nesaule wrote of her experiences during this emigration.
 Among those who were in exile and returned to their homeland after it became independent in 1991 are poets Astrid Ivask, Margarita Gūtmane, Roberts Muks, Andrejs Eglītis, Jānis Sodums.